francojposa/personal-site/_dev_setup_guides/python_setup_macos.md

 Hopefully by writing up this guide I can save someone else the hours I have lost to the Python ecosystem!

-## 1. Do Not Install Anything!
+## 0. Do Not Install Anything!
 (Yet)

-Do not brew install python3, do not mess with Python 2 or Python 3 versions that ship with MacOS, do not pass go, do not collect $200 - I promise you this way will be easier.
+Save yourself the headaches.

-## 2. Install and Set Up Pyenv
+Do not brew install python3, do not mess with Python 2 or Python 3 versions that ship with MacOS.
+Most importantly, do not try to install Virtualenvwrapper alone.
+The standard Virtualenvwrapper does not play well with Pyenv, but for compatibilty, Virtualenvwrapper has been implemented as a [Pyenv plugin](https://github.com/pyenv/pyenv/wiki/Plugins).

-### Install Pyenv
+## 1. Install Pyenv-VirtualenvWrapper

 ```
-% brew install pyenv
+% brew install pyenv-virtualenvwrapper
 ```

-[Pyenv](https://github.com/pyenv/pyenv) handles most of our Python version magic for us by install various versions of Python in the home directory, and placing the directory at the front of our path.
+## 2. Set Up Pyenv

 ### Initialize Pyenv